snowflakedb/SnowAlert/docs/getting_started.rst

 1. Configure your Snowflake warehouse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The SQL commands below will help you configure your Snowflake environment for SnowAlert.
+Below is a script that can be copied and pasted into the Snowflake web UI.
+After copying the script into Snowflake, highlight the entire script and press "Command+Enter" to run each of the commands in sequence.

 You'll need to replace the placeholders with an appropriate user, database, and warehouse for your SnowAlert deployment.
 We recommend using a dedicated "snowalert" user.

 .. code-block:: sql